Muhammad al-Qiq: Lost significant hearing

-On 2 February 2016 it was reported that al-Qiq has lost significant hearing, and he is still conscious and refuses any medical treatment.
+On 2 February 2016 it was reported that al-Qiq had lost significant hearing, though he was still conscious and refused any medical treatment.

 Lost ability to speak

 On 6 February 2016 (74th consecutive day) it was reported that al-Qiq has lost his ability to speak due to his frail health, and that he only communicates in writing.
 He has said he will continue his hunger strike until "martyrdom or freedom".

 High Court "suspends" detention order

 On Thursday 4 February, Israel's High Court of Justice "suspended" the detention order after al-Qiq's health deteriorated.
 Its conditions stipulated that al-Qiq must remain in hospital, and must seek permission from the Israeli authorities should he wish to receive treatment at another hospital.
 According to al-Qiq's lawyer, Jawad Boulus, the High Court said that the authorities would re-arrest al-Qiq should his health improve, and resume the detention order against him.
 The journalist vowed to continue his hunger strike until he is released or dead.